 We joined a movement.

 We joined the Benefit Corporation movement and discovered an incredible network of like-minded businesses and business leaders focused on using business as a force for good.
-We incorporated as a benefit corporation in the state of Massachusetts and are a Certified B Corporation.
+We incorporated as a benefit corporation in the state of Massachusetts in 2015.
+We became a Certified B Corporation in 2016.
+We were recognized as Best for the World in 2017.